benjguin/UnlockLuxury/doc/HDInsight.md

 ![](hdinsight/8.png)

-For a Linux cluster, you may want to use SSH tunelling in order to connect to all nodes inside the cluster from the browser.
+For a Linux cluster, you may want to use SSH tunneling in order to connect to all nodes inside the cluster from the browser.
 Please see how to do that in the [Linux page of this repo](AzureLinux.md).

 ###connect thru remote desktop (for command line)